In This Article

 Document Management Software

-If basic cloud storage is simply “a place online to make folders and put stuff,” a Document Management System (DMS) is a more comprehensive, robust system to store and manage documents in the cloud.
+If basic cloud storage is simply “an online place to make folders and put stuff,” a Document Management System (DMS) is a more comprehensive, robust system to store and manage documents in the cloud.

 Beyond simple folders-and-files, a cloud-based law firm Document Management System will often provide: